County Court Defence for Parking Charges

 At the hearing, the claimant goes first.
 In many parking cases, the claimant does not send a representative to attend in person, particularly for low-value claims.
 Some parking companies instruct solicitors such as Gladstones Solicitors or BW Legal to attend, while others rely on a written submission.
 If the claimant does not attend and has not filed a written application for the case to be heard in their absence, the judge may strike out the claim.

 You will have the opportunity to present your case, referring to your filed Defence and any supporting documents.
 The judge may ask you questions for clarification.
-Be prepared to address the specific points in your Defence -- particularly signage issues, POFA compliance, and whether the charge is a penalty.
+Be prepared to address the specific points in your Defence, particularly signage issues, POFA compliance, and whether the charge is a penalty.
 Bring organised copies of all correspondence, your photographs, and any supporting evidence.

 The judge will usually give a decision on the day, providing a brief oral judgment explaining the reasoning.
 If the claim is dismissed, that is the end of the matter.
 The parking company has no automatic right of appeal from the Small Claims Track, and appeals are only permitted on a point of law or serious procedural irregularity.
 In practice, appeals in parking cases are extremely rare.